Examples in dependent theories: Generic pair

 \item The predicates are interpreted as follows:

-\begin{itemize} \item $P^{\tilde{M}}=\left\{ u\subseteq\omega\left|\,\left|u\right|<\aleph_{0}\right.\right\} $. \item $R^{\tilde{M}}$ is $M\backslash\left(P^{M}\right)$. \item $Q_{1}^{\tilde{M}}=\left\{ \left(u,\left(u,v,i\right)\right)\left|\, u\in P^{\tilde{M}}\right.\right\} $. \item $Q_{2}^{\tilde{M}}=\left\{ \left(v,\left(u,v,i\right)\right)\left|\, v\in P^{\tilde{M}}\right.\right\} $. \end{itemize} \end{enumerate} Let $T=Th\left(\tilde{M}\right)$.
+\begin{itemize} \item $P^{\tilde{M}}=\left\{ u\subseteq\omega\left|\,\left|u\right|<\aleph_{0}\right.\right\} $. \item $R^{\tilde{M}}$ is $\tilde{M}\backslash\left(P^{M}\right)$. \item $Q_{1}^{\tilde{M}}=\left\{ \left(u,\left(u,v,i\right)\right)\left|\, u\in P^{\tilde{M}}\right.\right\} $. \item $Q_{2}^{\tilde{M}}=\left\{ \left(v,\left(u,v,i\right)\right)\left|\, v\in P^{\tilde{M}}\right.\right\} $. \end{itemize} \end{enumerate} Let $T=Th\left(\tilde{M}\right)$.

-As we shall see in the next claim, $T$ gives rise to the following definition: \begin{defn} We call a structure $\left(B,\cup,\cap,-,\subseteq,0\right)$ a \emph{pseudo Boolean algebra} (PBA) when it satisfies all the axioms of a Boolean algebra except: There is no greatest element $1$ (i.e. remove all the axioms concerning it). \end{defn} Pseudo Boolean algebra can have atoms like in Boolean algebras (nonzero elements that do not contain any smaller nonzero elements). \begin{defn} Say that a PBA is of \emph{finite type} if every element is a union of finitely many atoms. \end{defn}
+As we shall see in the next claim, $T$ gives rise to the following definition: \begin{defn} We call a structure $\left(B,\cup,\cap,-,\subseteq,0\right)$ a \emph{pseudo Boolean algebra} (PBA) when it satisfies all the axioms of a Boolean algebra except:

+There is no greatest element $1$ (i.e., remove all the axioms concerning it). \end{defn} Pseudo Boolean algebra can have atoms like in Boolean algebras (nonzero elements that do not contain any smaller nonzero elements). \begin{defn} Say that a PBA is of \emph{finite type} if every element is a union of finitely many atoms. \end{defn}